Rammaken/PSPVideoConverterTool/README.md

 # PSP Video Converter Tool
 A GUI tool for converting videos into PSP compatible format.

-This program is a wrapper of ffmpeg library to convert a video into a compatible format with the PSP (This format is a H.264 codec, 480x272 resolution and AAC audio)
+This program is a wrapper of ffmpeg library to convert videos into a compatible format with the PSP (This format needs to meet: H.264 codec, 480x272 resolution and AAC audio)

 # Supported formats
 - MP4